 As you can see, all the threats of imminent doom made by debt collectors are a lot of hot air.
 Do not allow them to play on your fears in order to get your money.

 So How Do I Learn More Truths?

 Now that you know about the lies, you need to know more about the truth in order to protect your rights and reduce your stress.
 Want more information on how to fight back with your creditors and not fall victim to their fear tactics?
 Then download my free book, The Biggest Secrets Your Creditors Don't Want You to Know.
 Are you a visual learner rather than a reader?
 Do you enjoy watching YouTube to learn new things?
 Then check out my 3-part video series on how creditors use lawsuits in New Jersey to collect debts.
 Just click here for more information on how to get the links!
 Become empowered and protect your rights!

-If you live in New Jersey, owe more than $10,000 to a creditor, want a lawyer to represent you to negotiate with your creditors, call my office at 856-432-4113 or contact me through this site to schedule an appointment to come in.
+If you live in New Jersey, owe more than $10,000 to a creditor, want a lawyer to represent you to negotiate with your creditors, and are ready to take action, then just click this link to schedule a call with me to discuss your case.
 I have represented creditors for many years and am familiar with the collection industry and how it ticks.
 Put my experience to work for you!